Significant revisions since the last chapter update are highlighted in the Canadian Immunization Guide (CIG) Table of Updates.

 Conjugate meningococcal vaccine should be administered intramuscularly (IM).
 Refer to Vaccine Administration Practices in Part 1 for additional information.

-Recommended meningococcal immunization schedules and products vary across provinces/territories depending upon the epidemiology of meningococcal disease in the jurisdiction and other programmatic factors.
+Recommended meningococcal immunization schedules and products vary across provinces and territories, depending upon the epidemiology of meningococcal disease in the jurisdiction and other programmatic factors.

 Healthy infants and children (2 to 23 months of age)

-The manufacturer-recommended infant schedule varies with the Men-C-C vaccine used.
-For routine infant immunization, three doses of Menjugate® may be administered separated by at least 4 weeks, from 2 months of age.
-Two doses of NeisVac-C® or Meningitec® may be administered at least 2 months apart, from 2 months of age.
+Men-C-C vaccine should be provided to healthy infants according to provincial and territorial schedules.
 If Men-C-C vaccine is given to infants less than 12 months of age, a booster dose should be given between 12 to 23 months of age.
 If the booster dose is missed, it can be given at the next vaccination opportunity.

 Healthy children, adolescents and young adults

 One dose of Men-C-C vaccine is recommended for previously unimmunized children 12 months to less than 5 years of age and may be considered for children 5 to 11 years of age.
-In addition to routine Men-C-C vaccine for infants and young children, adolescents and young adults (12 to 24 years of age) should receive one dose of either Men-C-C or Men-C-ACYW-135 vaccine, based on local epidemiology and programmatic considerations, with around 12 years being the preferred age for the routine dose
+In addition to routine Men-C-C vaccine for infants, and young children, adolescents and young adults (12 to 24 years of age) should receive one dose of either Men-C-C or Men-C-ACYW vaccine, based on local epidemiology and programmatic considerations, with around 12 years being the preferred age for the routine dose.

 High risk individuals due to underlying medical conditions

 High risk individuals are those with underlying conditions that make them more likely to develop IMD.
-Schedule options for high risk individuals who have not previously received a quadrivalent conjugate meningococcal vaccine are included in Table 3.
-As noted in Table 3, previously unimmunized high risk persons 12 months of age and older should receive a two dose primary series administered 8 weeks apart (with a minimum interval of 4 weeks).
+Schedule options for high risk individuals who have not previously received a quadrivalent conjugate or multicomponent meningococcal vaccine are included in Table 3.
+As noted in Table 3, previously unimmunized high risk persons 12 months of age and older should receive a two dose primary series administered 8 weeks apart, with a minimum interval of 4 weeks.

 Circulating antibodies are considered necessary to protect an individual against IMD.
 Re-vaccination is recommended as follows:

-People previously vaccinated with a polysaccharide meningococcal vaccine should be re-vaccinated with the appropriate conjugate meningococcal vaccine if they remain at ongoing risk for meningococcal disease, with at least a 6 month interval following vaccination with polysaccharide meningococcal vaccine.
+People previously vaccinated with a polysaccharide meningococcal vaccine should be re-vaccinated with the appropriate conjugate or multicomponent meningococcal vaccine if they remain at ongoing risk for meningococcal disease, with at least a 6 month interval following vaccination with polysaccharide meningococcal vaccine.
+The need for and timing of 4CMenB booster doses has not yet been determined.

 Serologic testing is not recommended before or after receiving meningococcal vaccine.

-Menjugate®, Menveo™: Store in a refrigerator at +2ºC to +8ºC.
-Do not freeze.
+Bexsero®, Menjugate®, Menveo™, Nimenrix®: Store in a refrigerator at +2°C to +8°C. Do not freeze.
 Protect from light.

 Refer to Storage and Handling of Immunizing Agents in Part 1 for additional general information.

-Men-C-C vaccine may be administered concomitantly with routine childhood vaccines and Men-C-ACYW-135 vaccine may be administered concomitantly with adolescent and adult age appropriate vaccines at different injection sites using separate needles and syringes.
+Men-C-C vaccine may be administered concomitantly with routine childhood vaccines, and Men-C-ACYW vaccine may be administered concomitantly with adolescent and adult age appropriate vaccines at different injection sites using separate needles and syringes.
+The immune response to routine infant vaccines and the 4CMenB vaccine does not appear to be affected when these vaccines are administered simultaneously.

-Menveo™ can be administered with routine paediatric vaccines; however, further studies are needed with regard to concomitant administration with pneumococcal 13-valent conjugate vaccine.
-Co-administration of Menveo™ and combined tetanus toxoid, reduced diphtheria toxoid and acellular pertussis vaccine (Tdap) may result in a lower immune response to the pertussis antigens than when Tdap vaccine is given alone; however, the clinical significance of this is unknown.
-Tdap vaccine given one month after Menveo™ induces the strongest immunologic response to pertussis antigens.
+Men-C-ACYW-CRM can be administered with routine paediatric vaccines; however, further studies are needed with regard to concomitant administration with pneumococcal 13-valent conjugate vaccine.
+Co-administration of Men-C-ACYW-CRM and combined tetanus toxoid, reduced diphtheria toxoid and acellular pertussis vaccine (Tdap) may result in a lower immune response to the pertussis antigens than when Tdap vaccine is given alone; however, the clinical significance of this is unknown.
+Tdap vaccine given one month after Men-C-ACYW-CRM induces the strongest immunologic response to pertussis antigens.
 Refer to Timing of Vaccine Administration in Part 1 for additional general information.

 Injection site reactions occur in up to 59% of vaccinees.
 Fever is reported in up to 5% of recipients and systemic reactions, such as headache and malaise, are reported in up to 60% of recipients.